cabforum/code-signing/docs/CSBR.md

 ### 7.1.4 Name forms

 #### 7.1.4.1 Name encoding

-[EDITOR: The following is direct language from BR Section 7.1.4.1, which was previously referenced. ]

 The following requirements SHOULD be met by all newly-issued Subordinate CA Certificates that are not used to issue TLS certificates, as defined in [Section 7.1.2.2](#7122-subordinate-ca-certificate), and MUST be met for all other Certificates, regardless of whether the Certificate is a CA Certificate or a Subscriber Certificate.